AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/using-visual-report-builder.md

 ---
-title: Using the Visual Report Builder
+title: Use the Visual Report Builder
-zendesk_id: 360016730831
+description: Learn to analyze the data in your report for a specific time period.
 ---
+# Use the Visual Report Builder

 The [Visual Report Builder](../data-user/reports/ess-rpt-build-visual.md) allows you to visually explore your data to draw insights and help drive business decisions.
 This tutorial walks you through the process of creating a basic report.